caddyserver/website/src/docs/markdown/caddyfile/directives/acme_server.md

 }
 ```

 - **ca** specifies the ID of the certificate authority with which to sign certificates.
 The default is `local`, which is Caddy's default CA, intended for locally-used, self-signed certificates, which is most common in dev environments.
 For broader use, it is recommended to specify a different CA to avoid confusion.
 If the CA with the given ID does not already exist, it will be created.
+See the [PKI app global options](/docs/caddyfile/options#pki-options) to configure alternate CAs.